tobegit3hub/advisor/README.md

 Advisor is the hyper parameters tuning system for black box optimization.

-It is the open-source implementation of [Google Vizier](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/46180.pdf) with the features.
+It is the open-source implementation of [Google Vizier](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/46180.pdf) with these features.

 * Get suggestions from API, WEB or CLI
 * Support abstractions of Study and Trial